 On the surface, the two products seem comparable:

-From this table created by Google, it would even appear that you’re getting more from AdWords express.
+From this table created by Google, it would even appear that you’re getting more from AdWords Express/Smart Campaigns.
 After all, you get automated management and a solution if you don’t have a website.
 All you seem to miss out on is ads on other related websites and advanced ad formats.
 Where’s the bad?

 - Our Cost-Per-Click (CPC) dropped by over 2000%: You read that correctly.
 The same ad running on AdWords cost 2000% less per click than it did on AdWords Express.